Website Foss Maritime

 - Trains Junior Engineering staff in Company policies, vessel operations, equipment repair and preventative maintenance procedures.

 - Works as assigned by the Port Engineer for the safe and effective management of shipyard personnel and other vendors, during planned and emergent maintenance and repair periods.

-- Must have a valid DDE 4,000 HP license or greater or third assistant engineer.
+- Must have a valid DDE 4,000 HP license or greater.

 - Must have a valid TWIC card.